 What To Do With Chicken Coop Waste

 All year long, we use a lot of bedding in our chicken coops.
-During the summer clean the coops more due to the rainy season and because our chicken population is at its highest.
+During the spring and summer, we clean the coops more due to the rainy season, and because our chicken population is at its highest.
 We may accrue a whole lot of chicken coop waste.
+What do you do with all that dirty chicken bedding?

 what to do with chicken coop waste with text overlay